kalyanmantha-ui/react-resource/packages/core/README.md

 ## Overview

-React Resource UI provides a unified abstraction for handling data fetching, pagination, and virtualization in React applications.
+React Resource UI is a headless abstraction for managing pagination behavior, list state, and virtualization in React applications.

-Instead of manually implementing pagination logic and rewriting UI behavior for different use cases, you define your data once and control behavior through configuration.
+Instead of rewriting logic when switching pagination patterns, you define your data source once and control behavior through configuration.

 ---

 ## Why use this?

-In real applications, data fetching alone is not enough.
-You also need to manage:
+In real applications, pagination is more than just fetching data.
+You need to manage:

-- pagination logic
 - switching between page, load more, and infinite scroll
-- UI state consistency
+- merging or replacing data correctly
-- preventing stale updates and race conditions
+- handling race conditions and stale requests
+- keeping UI behavior consistent

 Most tools provide low-level primitives, but you still write this logic yourself.

-React Resource UI focuses on these higher-level patterns and removes the need to rewrite logic when requirements change.
+React Resource UI makes pagination behavior configuration-driven.

+---

+## Headless by Design

+This library does not enforce any UI or styling.

+You can use it with:

+- custom components
+- Tailwind
+- Material UI
+- your own table or list implementations

+The library handles state and behavior.
+You control rendering.

 ---